The Eugenics Wars: The Rise and Fall of Khan Noonien Singh

-The Eugenics Wars: The Rise and Fall of Khan Noonien Singh is a two volume set of novels written by Greg Cox about the life of the fictional Star Trek character Khan Noonien Singh.
+The Eugenics Wars is a three volume miniseries of novels written by Greg Cox about the life of the fictional Star Trek character Khan Noonien Singh.
 He is often referred to as simply "Khan" in the Star Trek episode "Space Seed" and in the Star Trek film Star Trek II: The Wrath of Khan.

-The novels detail Khan's life until he leaves the Earth in the DY-100 sleeper ship SS Botany Bay later found by the Enterprise.
+The first two novels (subtitled The Rise and Fall of Khan Noonien Singh) detail Khan's life until he leaves the Earth in the DY-100 sleeper ship SS Botany Bay later found by the Enterprise.
 They are written mostly in the perspective of the fictional characters Gary Seven and Roberta Lincoln, Gary Seven's partner.
 Both characters appear in the Star Trek episode "Assignment: Earth".
+The third and final book (subtitled The Exile of Khan Noonien Singh) deals with the life of Khan after he was marooned on Ceti Alpha V by Captain James T. Kirk.

 These books are mentioned in the Director's Edition DVD of The Wrath of Khan, in an interview contained as one of the extras.
 Greg Cox explains that the passing of the 1990s in reality required a reinterpretation of the Eugenics Wars that were originally said to take place in the same decade.

-Plot summary: Volume One
+Plot summary

+The Rise and Fall of Khan Noonien Singh, Volume One

 The first volume deals mostly with the extraterrestrial agent Gary Seven and his partner Roberta Lincoln's effort to infiltrate and eventually shut down the 'Chrysalis Project' a secret yet pioneering eugenics program responsible for Khan Noonien Singh and a generation of genetically engineered superior humans.
 The progeny of Chrysalis are smarter, stronger, faster and more resilient than any humans born naturally would or could ever hope to be.
 They possess superior lungs, circulatory systems, reflexes and enhanced senses.
 When the story begins, Khan is about four years old, and is called "Noon".
 Already demonstrating remarkable charisma and leadership even among the children, he is one of (possibly the greatest of) the genetically engineered "Children of Chrysalis".
 While supposedly mentally and physically superior to ordinary men and women, the genetically engineered children often show signs of grandiose egos and profound psychological imbalances.
 The scientists of Chrysalis intend for their creations to take over the Earth by merit of the superior genetics, while the project's lead scientist (and Khan's mother) Saurina Kahr harbors an even more secret plan to release a flesh eating biological weapon upon the 'inferior' normal human race, to make way for her superior offspring.
 When Gary Seven and Roberta Lincoln learn about the project, Roberta goes undercover as a scientist and is sent to the project's underground complex beneath the Thar Desert in India.
 She finds a breakthrough genetics program, one that many sincere scientists and geneticists have come to work on.
 Dissent or revelation, however, are dealt with severely, often fatally.
 Seven is captured trying to infiltrate the base.